Creating a Template

 |---|---|---|

-TEMPLATE_INFO | Yes | All fields mandatory |
+template-info.yaml | Yes | All required fields — see metadata reference |

 app/ | Yes | Application source code |